Might & Magic Fates: Turn-Based Battles Meet TCGs

 ✅ Strategic depth in the battle phase

-❌ Limited features during playtest
+❌ Limited features at launch

 ❌ Meta balance still unclear